 For some of the majors, all of the IBEX courses fit right into the major requirements.
 In those cases, it wouldn't slow you down at all toward a three-years-to-completion program.

 In other cases, some but not all of the classes can be counted toward your major.
 In those situations, you may need to plan on a seventh semester to complete your B.A. degree.

 You complete the same application forms and steps for either the 3 or 4 year to completion programs.
 There are no separate forms to complete.

 You will want to let the enrollment counselor and your academic advisor know as early as possible that you are interested in the 3 year to completion option so they can give you help as soon as possible in selecting courses that will keep you on track for an early completion.

-Once you complete the traditional program application process and are admitted, you are automatically eligible to enroll in TMC Online courses.
+Once you complete the traditional program application process and are admitted, you are automatically eligible to enroll in TMU Online courses.

-However, if you begin taking TMC Online courses just by applying to that program, you will need to apply to the traditional undergraduate program before you begin your actual on-campus semester work (but there's a streamlined application process for that).
+However, if you begin taking TMU Online courses just by applying to that program, you will need to apply to the traditional undergraduate program before you begin your actual on-campus semester work (but there's a streamlined application process for that).

-If you enroll in TMC Online courses one at a time, you will need to pay the tuition for the class at the time you register.
+If you enroll in TMU Online courses one at a time, you will need to pay the tuition for the class at the time you register.

-There are six 8-week TMC Online terms offered through each academic year (Fall, Winter, Spring, & Summer).
+There are six 8-week TMU Online terms offered through each academic year (Fall, Winter, Spring, & Summer).
 Registration occurs in the 2-4 weeks preceding the beginning of each term.
-You should check the TMC Online pages of the College website for more details.
+You should check the TMU Online pages of our website for more details.

-Here are the key offices and e-mail addresses that you should use to get additional information about admission and enrollment in our traditional and TMC Online undergraduate programs:
+Here are the key offices and e-mail addresses that you should use to get additional information about admission and enrollment in our traditional and TMU Online undergraduate programs: